What is endometriosis: causes to recognise

 -

-Possible association with constipation, flatulence or diffuse abdominal pain
+Possible association with constipation, flatulence, or widespread abdominal pain

-Many women report that, during those days, “ it feels like being 4-5 months pregnant .”
+Many women report that, on those days, "they look 4-5 months pregnant."

 -